AIGAdc/dcdesignweek.org/_events-dcdw/creative-flow-yoga-and-movement.markdown

   is-dc: true
 ---

 Greet the day with a creative yoga practice at the Cheshire.
 Join your community for a short exploration of storytelling through movement, led by Cierra Jade.
-This dynamic introduction will be followed by a 45 minute yoga flow led by Kasia Galia and Rhia Morsenberger.
+This dynamic introduction will be followed by a 45 minute yoga flow led by Kasia Galica and Rhia Morsenberger.
 After your flow, you’re free to head off to work or stay and join us for a special giveaway from Outdoor Voices, plus coffee and a light breakfast.

 Please bring your own mat for this session, as this event will be hosted in a creative arts space, not a traditional yoga studio.